yujunz/ssbench/README.rst

   ``ssbench-master run-scenario``.
 - A ``policy`` which is the name of a Storage Policy.
 This storage policy should already exist in your Swift cluster.
-All containers created for the text will be created with this Storage Policy.
+All containers created for the run will be created with this Storage Policy.
   This can be overridden for any given run with the ``--policy storage-policy`` flag to ``ssbench-master run-scenario``.